kristiantolie/wesel/README.md

 ## Versioning

-Wsl is maintained under [the Semantic Versioning guidelines] (http://semver.org/).
+Wesel is maintained under [the Semantic Versioning guidelines] (http://semver.org/).
 Sometimes we screw up, but we'll adhere to those rules whenever possible.